-A user's request to a help desk service can be classified into two types: information search and diagnosis of his/her problems.
-One may simply seek for new information.
+A user's request to a help desk service can be classified into two types: information search and diagnosis of problems.
+One may simply seek new information.
 "What is WWW?" is a typical example of this type of information search.
-One may also seek for a solution to his/her problem.
+One may also seek a solution to a problem.
 "My printer does not work!" is a typical example of this type of diagnosis.
-The issues related to these requests are studied in the information retrieval area and the knowledge based diagnosis area.
-In this section, we briefly summarize these related issues together with knowledge maintenance issues and interface issues which are also important when we try to develop a practical system.
+The issues related to these requests are studied in the information retrieval area and the knowledge-based diagnosis area.
+In this section we briefly summarize these related issues together with knowledge maintenance issues and interface issues, which are also important when trying to develop a practical system.

-2.1.
 Information Retrieving Studies

 Many information retrieval studies focus on how to find the relevant information from a large text base.
 A simple approach is collecting related documents and providing a search engine with the collection.
-The major research issues in this area fall into 1) the text representation, 2) the user query representation, and 3) the retrieving method.
+The major research issues in this area fall into (1) text representation, (2) user query representation, and (3) retrieving method.

-The text representation is one of the classical issues in the information retrieving studies.
+Text representation is one of the classical issues in information retrieving studies.
 The simple approach extracts all words in the documents with exceptions such as pronouns and articles.
-Use of the statistical measurement of word appearance, i.e., the term frequency, is also used to supply additional information (Salton et al., 1994, Lewis, 1992).
+Use of the statistical measurement of word appearance, i.e., the term frequency, is also used to supply additional information (Salton et al., 1994; Lewis, 1992).

-The user query representation is studied to accurately capture the user requests.
+User query representation is studied to accurately capture user requests.
 The simple approach is to capture the requests by keyword combinations.
-Natural language understanding and sophisticated interaction techniques (Callan and Croft, 1993) are also studied to provide a better interface.
+Natural language understanding and sophisticated interaction techniques (Callan & Croft, 1993) are also studied to provide a better interface.

-The retrieval function (Salton and J. McGill, 1983) actually selects and ranks the documents.
+The retrieval function (Salton & McGill, 1983) actually selects and ranks documents.
 The ranking method is particularly important when many documents are selected.
 Since simple boolean logic does not cover the ranking, various statistical methods such as k-nearest neighbors are used to provide the ranking for the selected documents.

-These information retrieving methods are useful in constructing a help desk system.
-This is particularly so if the task is to search for new information.
-Diagnosis type help services can also be handled by providing the relevant documents.
+These information-retrieving methods are useful in constructing a help desk system.
+This is particularly true if the task is to search for new information.
+Diagnosis-type help services can also be handled by providing the relevant documents.
 However, this type of system assumes that the user can specify the appropriate keywords to search for the related documents.
-If the user does not have the skill to provide proper keywords, the system may fail to retrieve the relevant documents or may find too many irrelevant documents.
+If the user does not have the skills to provide proper keywords, the system may fail to retrieve the relevant documents or may find too many irrelevant documents.
 Since natural language understanding still has a performance problem, how to provide better information retrieval to the novice user who is lacking such skills remains a research issue.

-2.2.
 Expert System Approach